JehangirC/pegasus/README.md

 data = {
-    "question": ["What is the capital of France?", "What is 2+2?"], "answer": ["Paris is the capital of France.", "The answer is 4."], "context": ["France is a country in Europe.", "Basic arithmetic operations."], "expected_answer": ["Paris", "4"]
+    "question": ["What is the capital of France?", "What is 2+2?"], "answer": ["Paris is the capital of France.", "The answer is 4."], "contexts": ["France is a country in Europe.", "Basic arithmetic operations."], "expected_answer": ["Paris", "4"]
 }
 df = pd.DataFrame(data)